-This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily connecting it with your behaviors.
-You might use this information to seek ways to convert your understanding into action.

-We don't have enough data to report your feelings on this topic.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+We don't have enough data to report on your behaviors or feelings about this topic.

 YOUR SMI RESPONSES INDICATE THAT you think of Nature as an experience that offers more wisdom than we can intellectually grasp.